 The headaches for CDs are many but can include creatives who for whatever reason don’t create original, ground-breaking work, agencies that don’t support them for fear of losing a client, and clients who say they want great work but don’t really.

 There’s more though.
 Within the industry, there is a lot of pressure for CDs to win awards.
 Their creatives want them, agencies do, and actually, some clients are surprisingly keen on them too.
 Very often CDs are judged by the rather elusive creative awards they may or may not help to win.

 So the job of the CD is one of the juggler-of-hand-grenades.
 It’s extraordinarily tricky to get right and not for everyone.
 I know those who have been offered the opportunity but turned it, and the big salary that goes with it, down.

-If you want to order Nick – follow him on Quora.
+If you want to check more by Nick – follow him on Quora.